-Section 142 of the Magistrates' Courts Act 1980 (slip rule) is not available to correct errors in CBOs, given that the power to re-open cases to rectify mistakes is available to criminal proceedings only.
+Section 142 of the Magistrates' Courts Act 1980 (slip rule) is not available to correct errors in CBOs, because the power to re-open cases to rectify mistakes is available to criminal proceedings only.
 In the Crown Court, any errors can be corrected via the "slip rules" as long as it is within 28 days and the relevant parties are notified.
 There is no basis for saying that a variation requires the proof of a fresh anti-social act.
 The Act is drafted very widely and does not limit the kind of evidence which a court may consider before varying an order.
-There will have to be cogent evidence adduced before the court is willing to conclude that it is necessary to extend the terms of the order and this may include evidence of further anti-social acts but that is not necessarily so.
+The court will need cogent evidence to conclude that it is necessary to extend the terms of the order.
+This may include evidence of further anti-social acts but that is not always the case.

-Courts have a discretion to hear an application to vary an order in the absence of the defendant.
-It is, however, necessary for a fair hearing that both parties should have a proper opportunity of being heard.
-A court considering whether to adjourn an application would need to be careful to distinguish genuine reason for the absence of the defendant.
-It would only be appropriate to proceed if the reasons put forward for absence were spurious or designed to frustrate the process.
+Courts have a discretion to hear an application to vary an order in the absence of the defendant, provided it is fair to do so.
+The defendant should have a proper opportunity of being heard.
+A court considering whether to adjourn an application will need to assess whether the reasons for the defendant’s absence are genuine or whether they are spurious or designed to frustrate the process.
+It will only ever be appropriate to proceed in absence if the reasons are spurious or designed to frustrate the process.

 Section 31 provides that Chapter 1 of Part 2 of the Youth Justice and Criminal Evidence Act 1999 (special measures directions in the case of vulnerable and intimidated witnesses) applies to CBO proceedings as it applies to criminal proceedings (both magistrates' and Crown Court).
 Section 47 of the YJCE Act (restrictions on reporting special measures directions) applies with any necessary modifications to a direction under section 19 of that Act and any discharge or variation of such a direction.

 Pursuant to section 30(1) of the Act, a person who without reasonable excuse: